 We were lucky enough to collaborate with two incredible organizations: the Thurgood Marshall College Fund and the Sean Anderson Foundation, both committed to fostering the talents of young people.
 Through Moguls in the Making, our goal is to offer opportunities to students who otherwise may not have access to the tools and resources that help pave a fruitful path.
 This past spring, we saw the program come to life during an exciting “Shark Tank” style entrepreneurship competition where HBCU students came together to pitch business ideas to a panel of executives and influencers.

 Among the prizes awarded at the competition was an internship opportunity with Ally — what a treat … for us, that is!
 We loved having fresh faces in the office for the summer.
-We interviewed three of the contestants to hear about their experiences as Moguls in the Making participants and Ally interns.
+We interviewed two of the contestants to hear about their experiences as Moguls in the Making participants and Ally interns.

 What was it like presenting your pitch to a panel of judges at Moguls in the Making?